-2.5 Revenue
+2.5 Turnover

-Turnover comprises invoiced commissions and fees in respect of managing properties on behalf of landlords and is recognised to the extent that it is probable that the economic benefits will flow to the Company and the turnover can be reliably measured, based on when performance obligations have been satisfied.
+Turnover comprises amounts recognised in respect of goods and services supplied during the year and is recognised to the extent that it is probable that the economic benefits will flow to the Company and the turnover can be reliably measured, based on when performance obligations have been satisfied.

-It is measured as the fair value of the consideration received or receivable, excluding discounts, rebates, value added tax and other sales taxes.
+Turnover is measured as the fair value of the consideration received or receivable, excluding discounts, rebates, value added tax and other sales taxes.